ltorkia/ircserv/README.md

 ```bash
 ./ircbot
 ```
+The **bot** operates **independently from the server** and is treated like a **standard IRC client**.
+Upon execution, it automatically connects to the server by retrieving necessary information from the `.env` file, such as the **server password**.
+This ensures that the bot connects seamlessly to the server without needing manual configuration each time.

 **Interactive commands**:
 - `!funfact`: Returns a random tech-related fun fact.
 - `!age <YYYY-MM-DD>`: Calculates and displays the user's exact age in years, months, and days.
 - `!time`: Displays the current time.

-**Connection to the Server:**:
-- Upon startup, the bot automatically retrieves necessary connection information from the server's `.env` file.
-This includes the server password.
-This ensures that the bot connects seamlessly to the server without needing manual configuration each time.

 ### File Transfer Support (`DCC Protocol`) 📁:
 - **Direct peer-to-peer file sharing** between users is implemented correctly for `Irssi`, as required by the assignment, using the DCC SEND protocol.